WeblateOrg/weblate/docs/user/checks.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The source and translated strings are the same at least in one of the plural forms.
-This check ignores some strings which are quite usually same in all languages
+This check ignores some strings which are quite usually the same in all languages
-and strips various markup, which can occur in the string, to reduce number of
+and strips various markup, which can occur in the string, to reduce the number of
 false positives.

-This check can help finding strings which were mistakenly not translated .
+This check can help finding strings which were mistakenly not translated.

 .. _check-begin-newline:
 .. _check-end-newline: